 - Visit the University of Notre Dame Career Center.
 The Career Center and Center counselors can provide information on numerous research internships outside of the semester and off-campus.
 On the Career Center website you can also find the Go Irish! database of research and internship opportunities, including REU programs around the nation.

-- Visit the University's undergraduate research website, UR@ND.
+- Visit the University's undergraduate research website.
 The site has valuable information on research, including information on funding your research and workshops on research activities, such as proposal writing.

 - Use Notre Dame's Alumni Network.
 There are many alumni engaged in research throughout the US and abroad that would value the opportunity to mentor a Notre Dame undergraduate.
 One especially useful resource is your local Notre Dame alumni club.